 It’s one of the most repeated pieces of health wisdom: “Walking is the best exercise.”

-Now thanks to smartphone apps, researchers are documenting the immediate positive effects of walking – not just on heart, lungs and muscles, but also on mood.
+Now thanks to smartphone apps, researchers are documenting the immediate positive effects of walking – not just on the heart, lungs, and muscles, but also on mood.

 A study done at the University of Binghamton in the United Kingdom gathered 56 sedentary office workers and started them on a program of walking 30 minutes during their lunch hour, three times a week.